 </ul>

-Test this by using the Google Structured Data Testing Tool.
-You can copy your HTML into this tool for a test.
-You can also test the page when it’s live, on the web.
-Heck, test this page to see the breadcrumbs.
+You can test this by using the Google Rich Results Testing Tool.
+You can copy your HTML into this tool and test it.
+You can also test the page when it’s live on the web.

-Breadcrumbs can do more than give you a better SERP listing.
-When you use breadcrumbs you are generating internal links.
+Breadcrumbs can do more than improve your SERP listing.
+They also generate internal links.

 Internal link building is one of the most overlooked SEO tactics.
-Most SEOs know that orphaned pages (pages without links) don’t do well on Google.
-They also know that the more links from other websites, the better a page performs, too.
+Most SEOs know orphaned pages (pages without links) don’t do well on Google.
+They also know that the more links from other websites, the better a page performs.
 They sometimes overlook the importance of internal links from within your website.
 Breadcrumbs can help with this.

 Reliable Acorn will help you create a custom digital marketing strategy that does just that.